 - Pay tuition and fees at the Business Office in Martinez Hall.

-- Purchase your textbook at the NMSU Grants bookstore.
+- Purchase your textbook through the NMSU Bookstore online.

 Non-degree seeking students often desire to take a course but do not want credit.
 If you want to audit the course, meet with an advisor so that he or she can change the grading mode to audit.